fastapi/fastapi/typing_doc.md

 None of the editors have full docstring editing support (even when they have rendering support).
 Again, this is solved by this proposal just by using standard Python syntax and structures instead of a docstring microsyntax.

-The effort required to implement support for this proposal by tools would be minimal compared to that required for alternative docstring-based pseudo-standards, as for this proposal, editors would only need to access an already existing value in their ASTs, instead of writing a parsers for a new string microsyntax.
+The effort required to implement support for this proposal by tools would be minimal compared to that required for alternative docstring-based pseudo-standards, as for this proposal, editors would only need to access an already existing value in their ASTs, instead of writing a parser for a new string microsyntax.

 In the same way, it can be seen that, in many cases, a new standard that takes advantage of new features and solves several problems from previous methods can be worth having.
 As is the case with the new `pyproject.toml`, `dataclass_transform`, the new typing pipe/union (`|`) operator, and other cases.

 ### Adoption

-As this is a new standard and proposal, it would only make sense if it had interest from the community.
+As this is a new standard proposal, it would only make sense if it had interest from the community.

 Fortunately there's already interest from several mainstream libraries from several developers and teams, including FastAPI, Typer, SQLModel, Asyncer (from the author of this proposal), Pydantic, Strawberry, and others, from other teams.